ScumbagScalawag/Git-Gud/README.md

     2. Switch over to main: `git checkout main`
     3. Pull(#pull) from origin: `git pull origin main`.
     Theoretically, you haven't touched the "main"
-    branch, so any conflicts that arrise from comparing your "main" branch with the remote ("origin main") should completely exclude your additional features.
+    branch, so any conflicts that arise from comparing your "main" branch with the remote ("origin main") should completely exclude your additional features.
     4. While you're in "main", run `git merge branch-with-new-features`.
         1. You'll need to resolve these conflicts now.
 This usually requires some communication with